-Culture of Governance
+Governance

 Cavco's Board and senior management team believe that a strong focus on governance is foundational to long-term success.
 We emphasize a culture of accountability and are committed to conducting business in a manner that is fair, ethical, and responsible.
-We have established and maintain corporate-administered compliance and risk management programs subject to Board oversight to promote adherence with applicable laws and regulations governing the Company's business practices.
+We have established and maintain corporate-administered compliance and risk management programs subject to Board oversight to promote adherence with applicable laws and regulations governing our business practices.

+Our Board is composed of six independent Directors and one management Director.
+Committees of fully independent Directors oversee our audit, compensation, nominating and corporate governance, and legal and compliance functions.
 We have greatly enhanced our culture of governance in recent years.
 We've added new directors with new skillsets to our Board, with four of our seven directors having joined since 2019.
 Our Directors' skills matrix is disclosed above under our Corporate Governance Overview.
-We have implemented new board practices and procedures to improve communications and controls.
+We have implemented board practices and procedures to improve communications and controls.
 We separated the role of CEO and Chairman of the Board in order to enhance the independence of our Board.
 We increased the diversity of our Board by adding two women, one of which is from an underrepresented group.
-Six of our seven directors are independent.
-The Board is governed by a formal Code of Conduct which, along with other policies, is reviewed periodically by our Board.
+The Board, our management team, and all of our employees are subject to a formal Code of Conduct and business ethics.
+Our Board is also governed by Corporate Governance Guidelines which, along with the charters of each Board committee and numerous additional policies, are reviewed periodically by our Board.